WINGS-UHM/Web/docs/products/category-page.md

 To create a category page listing your courses you will need to create a course category page.

 Create a page, for example `courses.md`, with the `layout: course-category` in the front matter.
-You can set the sort order of the courses using `sort: title` to sort by the title, or by any setting in your course pages, such as price, rating or any custom front matter tags you wish to set.
+You can set the sort order of the courses using `sort: title` to sort by the title, or by any setting in your course pages, such as semester, rating or any custom front matter tags you wish to set.

 ```yaml
 title: Courses